-There are a few uniquely gifted and driven comics creators who simply just defy categorisation or even description.
-There’s a pantheon of artisans: Kirby, Ditko, Hergé, Eisner, Clowes, Meskin, Millioniare and a few others who bring something utterly personal and universal effective to their work just beyond the reviewer’s skills (mine certainly) to elucidate or encapsulate or convey.
+There are a few uniquely gifted and driven comics creators who simply defy categorisation or even description.
+There’s a pantheon of artisans: Kirby, Ditko, Hergé, Eisner, Clowes, Meskin, Millionaire and a few others who bring something utterly personal and universally effective to their work just beyond the reviewer’s skills (mine certainly) to elucidate, encapsulate or convey.
 They are perfect in their own way and so emphatically wonderful that no collection of praise and analysis can do them justice.

 You just have to read the stuff yourself.

 Arguably at the top of that distinguished heap of graphic glitterati is Jim Woodring.
 It’s a position he has maintained for years and clearly appears capable of holding for generations to come.

 Woodring’s work has always been challenging, funny, spiritual, grotesque, philosophical, heartbreaking, beautiful and extremely scary.
 Moreover, even after reading that sentence you will still be absolutely unprepared for what awaits the first time you encounter any of his books – and even more so if you’ve already seen everything he’s created.